 Downsides depend on what you're looking for in a luxury sports car.
 If it's performance, many drivers seem disappointed with the lackluster engine power and light-touch steering.
 Luxury lovers despair about the small rear seat and trunk, some road noise at high speeds, the screen glare of the navigation system, and the fact that the dash layout takes a while to master.

 Comments from CarGurus users about the 2008 model focus on elements that Acura addressed in the updated 2009 TSX, such as bland styling.
 Features that earned praise and that carry over into 2009 include Acura's reputation for reliability and resale value, solid build quality, a smooth and comfortable ride, fuel economy, and the multitude of gadgets.
 2008 owners say you get a lot more equipment and performance power for not much more than you'd pay for a Honda Accord.

-Talk about the 2009 Acura TSX
+Cars compared to 2009 Acura TSX